os69os/Build-it-right/README.md

 ## Dataset

 ### Description
-The dataset, sourced from Singapore, includes 15357 entries with 17 columns describing various building characteristics and energy loads.
+This dataset, sourced from a private source in Singapore, includes 15,357 entries with 17 columns describing various building characteristics and energy loads.
+Special thanks to Dr. Asma Alshargabi and Abdulbasid Almhady for providing the data.

+Additionally, we have collected a material dataset detailing the effectiveness percentages, applications, costs, and other characteristics of various insulation materials.

 ### Key Details